Man arrested in Charlie Kirk's killing had no known criminal history, had become 'more political'

-WASHINGTON (AP) — Family members of the young Utah man accused of shooting Charlie Kirk told authorities he had recently become “more political” and saw the ally of President Donald Trump as a person spreading hate, according to charging documents.
+WASHINGTON (AP) — The family of the young Utah man accused of shooting Charlie Kirk told authorities he had recently become “more political” and recounted a dinner table conversation where they discussed whether the conservative activist was spreading hate.

-Tyler James Robinson, 22, of Washington, Utah, was arrested on suspicion of aggravated murder, felony discharge of a firearm causing serious bodily harm, and obstruction of justice, all felonies, according to an affidavit filed in court and released Friday.
-A judge ordered that he be held without bail.

 Robinson is registered to vote but is not affiliated with a political party, according to Utah state records.
 He was also listed as inactive, meaning he had not voted in at least the last two general elections.